v-fearam/msbuild-examples/custom-task-code-generation/README.md

 </Project>
 ```

-We are going to generate a nuget package, so first we need to add some basic information
+We are going to generate a NuGet package, so first we need to add some basic information

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">